NoobAuthor/pc-manager/README.md

 ## Features

-**Design Data Models with Prisma Schema:** We use Prisma Schema to define and manage our data models efficiently.
+**Design Data Models with Prisma Schema:** Prisma Schema to define and manage our data models efficiently.
 This ensures a robust and scalable database structure for your project content.

-**Establishing relationships and constraints:** Prisma allows us to establish relationships and constraints between data models, ensuring data integrity and consistency.
+**Establishing relationships and constraints:** Prisma allows the establishment of relationships and constraints between data models, ensuring data integrity and consistency.

-**Integrating OpenAI Chat Functionality:** We've integrated OpenAI's chat functionality to provide advanced conversational capabilities within the application.
+**Integrating OpenAI Chat Functionality:** Integrated OpenAI's chat functionality to provide advanced conversational capabilities within the application.
 Engage in dynamic and interactive conversations seamlessly.

-**Implementing drag-and-drop functionality:** Our application supports drag-and-drop functionality, making it easy to organize and manage your project content effortlessly.
+**Implementing drag-and-drop functionality:** The application supports drag-and-drop functionality, making it easy to organize and manage your project content effortlessly.

-**Tailwind CSS Styling:** We've utilized Tailwind CSS to create a visually appealing and responsive user interface.
+**Tailwind CSS Styling:** Tailwind CSS to create a visually appealing and responsive user interface.
 Customize the look and feel of the application to match your preferences.

-**Next.JS Middleware:** We've built this application using Next.js, leveraging its middleware capabilities for efficient routing and rendering.
+**Next.JS Middleware:** This application was built with Next.js, leveraging its middleware capabilities for efficient routing and rendering.
 Enjoy fast-loading pages and a seamless user experience.

 ## Getting Started